-Our wireless footprint expands now with 37 broadcast tower locations.
+Our wireless footprint expanded in 2007, now with 37 broadcast tower locations.

-Casair purchases fiber from Sidney to Greenville which enables it to greatly improve services to MAISD and tower transmitter sites.
+Casair purchased fiber from Sidney to Greenville which enabled it to greatly improve services to MAISD and tower transmitter sites.

-Casair begins to heavily invest and beta test 4G WiMAX technologies which would later become a catalyst for providing High Speed Internet on a large-scale.
+Casair began to heavily invest and beta test 4G WiMAX technologies which would later become a catalyst for providing High Speed Internet on a large-scale.

-Casair begins to install customers on WiMAX with semi-licensed band from its Dickerson Lake Rd. tower location.
-We've continued to rollout WiMAX on towers since, providing greater speed and services.
+Casair began to install customers on WiMAX with semi-licensed band from its Dickerson Lake Rd. tower location.
+We have continued to rollout WiMAX on towers since, providing greater speed and services.

-Fitting into our technology background utilizing RML's SAC system, we add professionally installed audio systems to our offering.
+Fitting into our technology background and utilizing RML's SAC system, we added professionally installed audio systems to our offering.
 This becomes part of the broadcast group.

-Casair installs fiber from Central Montcalm School in Stanton, Michigan to Montcalm Community College in Sidney, Michigan.
-This completes the link from Stanton to Greenville.
+Casair installed fiber from Central Montcalm Schools in Stanton to Montcalm Community College in Sidney.
+This completed the link from Stanton to Greenville.